BrainsOnBoard/compound-ray/README.md

 the [Nvidia OptiX framework](https://developer.nvidia.com/designworks/optix/download).
 Once these have been installed, follow the build instructions in eye-renderer/build/&lt;make or cmake&gt;/readme.txt

+This software was built and tested first on Manjaro Linux (so the build rules should still work under this), and then on Ubuntu 20.04.2 LTS.
+It uses OptiX SDK 7.2.0 or higher, and has been tested on 7.2.0.
+It requires Cuda version 5.0 or higher.

+In order for the OptiX SDK to work, you will need a new version of the Nvidia graphics drivers (460 or higher is recommended).

 ## Creating Environments
 The eye renderer ingests [glTF](https://github.com/KhronosGroup/glTF) format files with extra tags appended to the "extras" tag within any given camera's definition.
 An example of this can be seen in [eye-renderer/data/test-scene.gltf](https://github.com/ManganLab/eye-renderer/blob/master/data/test-scene/test-scene.gltf#L229)